Dylan-Eckert/CT100/README.md

 All class updates will be posted in the CHANGELOG.md

+## Code of Conduct

+All events, activities, and internet spaces which bear the CodeTahoe name are subject to the [Citizen Code of Conduct](http://citizencodeofconduct.org/).
+Simply stated, harassment of any form will not be tolerated and should be reported to your instructor.

+## Communications

+You are a team working together to learn.
+Communication will have to occur for this to be successful.
+We can communicate class issues and class queestions via the GitHub issues feature.
+Communication in this platform is only for class realted topics or questions.
+Please use personal communication for personal communications.

 ## Basic timeline

-- Week 1: Environment Setup, Introduction to Development, Beginning HTML
+- Week 1: Introduction to Development, Beginning HTML
-- Week 2: Continuing HTML, Intro to CSS
+- Week 2: Continuing HTML
-- Week 3: Continuing CSS, Bootstrap UI library
+- Week 3: CSS CSS, Bootstrap UI library
 - Week 4: JavaScript
 - Week 5: JavaScript
 - Week 6: JavaScript